 We shot this cupcake video over the course of 3 days in New York City.
 Our first stop was Governor’s Island to capture the Statue of Liberty and Freedom Tower in the background.
-I had never been there, but I think it would be an amazing place to watch the fireworks from on the 4th.
-I didn’t want to, but we even filmed in Times Square.
+It would be an amazing place to watch the fireworks from on the 4th.
+We even filmed in Times Square.
 I usually avoid that area, but I’m so glad we went.
-People from every corner of the globe were everywhere I looked, smiling and taking pictures with their families in front of the American flag.
+People from every corner of the globe were everywhere I looked.
+They were smiling and taking pictures with their families in front of the American flag.

 Of course, we also filmed right near Ground Zero, and in front of the fire station closest to the towers.
 Being in that area always makes me emotional; how could it not?
 I remember having lunch at the restaurant at the very tippy top of one of the towers when I was in middle school.
 As I looked down on the city below, I could picture myself one day calling New York City my home, being independent, and living my dreams.
 That day has come, and I am so grateful to this city for being my daily inspiration, and showing me how to recover, find beauty in the unexpected, and live from a place of compassion.

 To me, Independence day is a celebration of freedom for all, compassion, diversity, and second chances.
 Spread love this 4th of July & everyday!